visioncrunch/college-notes/year 1/trimester 3/DA109 AI Basics/Module (3).md

   - Example: Large-scale transportation network design can be decomposed into traffic flow optimization, infrastructure planning, and urban development.
 - **Is Travel Salesman Problem Decomposable?**
 	- No because it just needs the shortest path there is nothing else to decompose to solve.

-Got it, I'll incorporate this information about ignoring or undoing steps into the lecture notes:

-I'll incorporate the provided information about ignoring or undoing steps into the lecture notes:

 ### Ignoring or Undoing Steps
 - **Definition:** Can solution steps be ignored or undone during the problem-solving process?
 - **Theorem Proving:**